ababic/django-cogwheels/docs/source/usage/implementing-a-regular-setting.rst

         @property
         def DATA_CACHE_CONFIG(self):
             """
-            Doing ``settings.DATA_CACHE_CONFIG`` will invoke this method
-            instead of the default behavior, allowing us to apply custom validation to override values.
+            ``settings.DATA_CACHE_CONFIG`` will invoke this method instead of the default behavior, allowing us to apply custom validation to override values defined by users.
             """

-            # The get() method's ``enforce_type`` argument can be used to ensure
+            # The get() method's ``enforce_type`` argument can be used to
-            # values are of a specific type.
-It will also accept a tuple of types
+            # ensure values are of one or more specific types
-            # if you're happy for the value to be one of several types.
             value = self.get('DATA_CACHE_CONFIG', enforce_type=dict)

             # If the value has been overridden, check it's validity
             if self.is_overridden('DATA_CACHE_CONFIG') and not is_cache_config_value_valid(value):
                 raise OverrideValueFormatInvalid(
-                    "The override value you've used for YOURAPP_DATA_CACHE_CONFIG is not valid."
+                    "The override value you've used for " "YOURAPP_DATA_CACHE_CONFIG is not valid."
                 )

             # Don't forget to return the value!